We have 16 fun, educational activities you can do at home with your babies, toddlers and young children to encourage sensory development.

 Materials: a mirror, your child’s toys

 If you have a mirror that’s easy to move, set it up on a table or the floor.
-Sit in front of it with your child and give her toys to play with.
-First, see what she does and give her time to explore on her own.
-Then, join her play and talk about what you can see in the mirror.
+Sit in front of it with your child and give them toys to play with.
+First, see what they do and give your child time to explore on their own.
+Then, join them play and talk about what you can see in the mirror.

 Sensory Path